Elering/estfeed-datahub-docs/eng/20-reports.md

   - Amounts leaving the grid to the grid of the master grid operator, kWh – amounts leaving the grid of the grid operator at border metering points (Pout) (outQuantityBorder)
   - Grid operator grid loss, kWh (qtyLosses)
   - Number of border metering points, pcs (meteringPointsTotalBorder)
-  - Number of metering points, pcs (meteringPointsTotal)
+  - Number of regular metering points, pcs (meteringPointsTotalRegular)
   - Only in gas reports:
     - Quantity entered into the grid from a last‑resort supply end customer under a grid agreement, m³ – quantity entered into the grid Pin (production) (inQtyPortfolioLastResortSupplyM3)
     - Quantity exited from the grid to a last‑resort supply end customer under grid agreement, m³ – quantity exited from the grid Pout (consumption) (outQtyPortfolioLastResortSupplyM3)